practice-pro/Terramik---Biomimetic-Nanobots-for-Heavy-Metal-Soil-Remediation/Defensive Publication.md

 By contributing to this repository or using its contents, you agree to the terms outlined in the Apache 2.0 License.
 This license:

--Provides a patent grant, allowing the free use of the project’s contents without fear of infringing on patent rights.
+- Provides a patent grant, allowing the free use of the project’s contents without fear of infringing on patent rights.
--Enables you to modify, distribute, and even commercialize the project under certain conditions, as long as you adhere to the terms of the license.
+- Enables you to modify, distribute, and even commercialize the project under certain conditions, as long as you adhere to the terms of the license.
 ---

 ### **License: Apache 2.0**